LeesEngineer/CSAPP/MachineLevelProgramming.md

 <p>We call where the code (executable program) is sitting the text segment </p>

-<p>And then the data, first of all there'll be a section for the data that's allocated at the program begins.</p>
+<p>And then the data, first of all there'll be a section for the data that's allocated at the program begins.
+So any global variables that you've declared will be in that section.</p>

+<p>And then the heap is the part of memory that is allocated via call to malloc or one of its related functions.
+These variables varies dynamically as the program runs.
+It starts off with a small allocation and every time you call malloc and if you're not freeing memory, your memory requirements will keep growing.
+It will keep moving to larger addresses.</p>

+<p>There is another place in memory for storing the code.
+The code that gets brought in that represents the library functions like printf and malloc.
+They are usually stored on the disk.
+And they get brought in when they get linked into your program when it firstly starts executing by a process known as <b>dynamic linking</b>.</p>